 Stay connected: Adolescence is a time when your child may want to pull away.
 Respect their independence, but stay connected at the same time.
 Build a strong relationship with your child by participating in activities with them and getting to know their friends.
-Having a healthy relationship will increase the likelihood that you can help them to make informed and safer choices.13
+Having a healthy relationship will increase the likelihood that you can help them to make informed and safer choices.13 shame or lecture your child.14 Build trust with active listening skills, such as repeating back what they say, using the language they use, asking for clarification, and thanking them for sharing.1

 Talk about it: Have open, ongoing talks so your child understands the effects of cannabis and the legal risks of having, using, selling, or sharing it.
-Pick a time when you're both calm.
-Let the discussion happen casually or ask your child to let you know when they're ready to talk.1
+Pick a time when you[®] re both calm.
+Let the discussion happen casually or ask your child to let you know when they[®] re ready to talk.1